Despite being a valuable idea by itself, learning faster only has a few fans.

 As I mention a lot in this blog, YOU can change your brain—effort changes the brain.

-Whatever you can focus on, you get better at.
+Whatever you focus on, you get better at.
 It’s a double-edged sword, however.
 When you always focus on unimportant things, you get better at doing unimportant things.
 When you always worry about things you don’t control, you get better at worrying.

 So, focus on cultivating your ability to perform Deep Work—which Cal Newport describes as: